marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/kvm.md

 Once your cluster is fully deployed you can access the help menu which has a number of options.

-Note: &lt;ENVIRONMENT_NAME&gt; is the first part of your name that you used for the <ENVIRONMENT_NAME>-env.sh file
+Note: &lt;ENVIRONMENT_NAME&gt; is the first part of your name that you used for the &lt;ENVIRONMENT_NAME&gt;-env.sh file
 ```console
 /data/daffy/ocp/build.sh <ENVIRONMENT_NAME> --help
 ```